encoredev/encore/docs/tutorials/rest-api.md

 </Callout>

-## API structure

-REST APIs are resource-oriented, meaning that we start by identifying the resources our app needs and design the URL hierarchy based on them.
-For our URL Shortener we’ll have just a single resource: the URL.

-Our API structure will be:

-* `POST /url` — Create a new, shortened URL (returns id)
-* `GET /url/:id` — Returns the full URL given an id

-## Creating our Shorten endpoint
+## 1. Create a service and endpoint

-We start by defining a new `url` service.
-You can use the Encore application you created in the [Quick Start](/docs/quick-start "Quick Start") guide or create a new one from scratch, it’s up to you.
+If you haven't already, create a new application by running `encore app create` and select `Empty app` as the template.

+Now let's create a new `url` service.

-🥐 Create a new folder `url` and create a new file `url/url.go` that looks like this:
+🥐 In your application's root folder, create a new folder `url` and create a new file `url.go` that looks like this:

 ```go
 package url